xameryn/xameryn/README.md

 ### About Me
-- I'm a computer science student with interests in programming, tinkering, and constructing mechanisms.
+- Interested in programming, tinkering, and constructing mechanisms.

 ### Contributions